-Sarah Palin Confronts Instagram Critic Who Slams Daughter Bristol For Pushing Weight Loss Tea
+Sarah Palin Confronts Instagram Critic Who Slammed Daughter Bristol For Pushing Weight Loss Tea

 You all know that I love being a #teamipartner ????????♀️ but omgggg, I’ve been drinking this @teamiblends butterfly tea recently, and I am officially obsessed ???????? all the ingredients are so good for you and it is delishhhh!!
 The butterfly pea flower is amazing for so many things – like improving digestion – and has so many antioxidants that it can help prevent premature aging (I’ll report back in a few ????????)
 I love this blend with a little honey, and it gives me such a great pick me up in the afternoon, definitely try it out, and use my code ✨BRIS✨ for 25% off #thankyouteami

-The account, bossyaussie83 said that some of the weight loss teas are just laxatives which aren’t positive for health and hydration.
+The account, bossyaussie83 said that some of the weight loss teas are just laxatives, which aren’t positive for health and hydration.
 But then Sarah Palin using her registered Instagram account jumped into the fray to defend Bristol.

 “Haha silly bossyaussie83… have you ever seen Bristol in person?
 GORGEOUS!
 To falsely accuse… stating the pic is photoshopped… quite silly really.
-Curious why you follow Bristol and spend your time commenting on her?”
+Curious why you follow Bristol and spend your time commenting on her?” the elder Palin said.

 The Good Place actor Jameela Jamil has been an outspoken critic of the teas, sold by the Kardashians and Cardi B. Last year Sarah Palin shared her first Teami post and was ridiculed by some who thought this was a strange way for a national politician to earn a living.

-CNN revealed that the former Alaska Gov. is now an Instagram influencer, offering her followers a 15% discount off the Teami detox teas which she says help her keep up with her busy life as a hockey mom and keeping up with son Trig.
+CNN revealed that the former Alaska governor is now an Instagram influencer, offering her followers a 15 percent discount off the Teami detox teas which she says help her keep up with her busy life as a hockey mom and keeping up with son Trig.

 “It’s easy to take the tea everywhere after filling up my tumbler in the morning.
 So easy!
 No need to add sugar because it’s so good????
-You can use code PALIN for 15% off your order!”
+You can use code PALIN for 15% off your order!” she posted.